sagefy/sagefy/docs/_posts/2019-07-31-a-new-sagefy.md

 image: /images/new-1.jpg
 ---

-_What Sagefy is, where it was, and why and how I changed Sagefy_

 In this post, I'm going to talk about what Sagefy is.
 Where Sagefy was in October last year.
 And why and how I changed Sagefy in the time since.
 I wanted to share how this big change went down.
 And document the changes for my future self.

 ## What is Sagefy